Directed by Aki Kaurismäki | Finland, Germany | In Finnish, English, and Arabic with English subtitles | 98 mins | 15+

 Aki Kaurismäki's new film is a heart-warming, funny, melancholic tale of the friendship between a Syrian refugee and a restaurant-owner.

 Khaled, a young Syrian refugee, arrives in Helsinki as a stowaway and applies for asylum.
 Meanwhile, travelling salesman Wikström decides to change his life, and invests in an unprofitable restaurant.
 When the authorities deny Khaled's application for asylum, he decides to stay on illegally, and it is then that he meets Wikström outside the restaurant.
 After a minor disagreement, Khaled is hired to work in the restaurant and finally finds some refuge, but it's far from permanent.

 Kaurismäki says that the film is an attempt to shatter the "way of only seeing refugees as either pitiful victims or arrogant economic immigrants invading our societies."
 With his unique sense of humour and fundamentally optimistic vision of the world, he achieves a great deal more than that.

-Tickets are available from the Travelling Film Festival website until Friday 25 August at 6pm.
-After this time, all tickets must be purchased from the Huskisson Pictures Box Office in person.
+Tickets are available from the Travelling Film Festival website until Thursday 5 October at 5pm.
+After this time, all tickets must be purchased in person at the venue.
+Screens with: The Wall